rust-lang/blog.rust-lang.org/posts/2018-12-21-Procedural-Macros-in-Rust-2018.md

 ### Procedural Macros in the Wild

-Ok up to this point we've got a pretty good idea about what proceduarl macros can do and the various capabilities they have in the 2018 edition.
+Ok up to this point we've got a pretty good idea about what procedural macros can do and the various capabilities they have in the 2018 edition.
 As such a long-awaited feature, the ecosystem is already making use of these new capabilities!
 If you're interested, some projects to keep your eyes on are: